LostArtefacts/TRX/docs/02-COMMANDS.md

   `/lighting off`
   Enables or disables the lighting system.
 Bask in dynamic shadows or embrace bright clarity!

+- `/textures on`
+  `/textures off`
+  Enables or disables texture rendering.
+Peek the exact polygons that power these pretty visuals!

 - `/debug on`
   `/debug off`
   `/debug {option} on`